 - Appendix B – proposed research (maximum of 5 pages including appendices, excluding references)

 - Appendix C – research productivity and recognition - researcher’s full Curriculum Vitae (CV)

 - Appendix E – Mitigation Economic and Geopolitical Risk Checklist

 N.B.
-Feel free to contact URS if you anticipate difficulty with this timetable.
+Feel free to contact Research Services if you anticipate difficulty with this timetable.